ID96-Hot Walls, Cold Walls

 Source: National Mah Jongg League Bulletin (2023)

-Previous ID95-Commitment to Calling a Discard
+Previous ID95-Commitment to Calling or Picking up a Discard (touch, move, lift)

 Next ID97-Penalty for Picking Up the Wrong Discard and Putting on Rack